metallb/metallb/website/content/configuration/_index.md

 If you've named the configmap `config.yaml`, you can deploy the manifest with `kubectl apply -f config.yaml`.

+{{% notice note %}}
+If you installed MetalLB with Helm, you will need to change the namespace of the ConfigMap to match the namespace in which MetalLB was deployed, and change the ConfigMap's name from `config` to `metallb-config`.
+{{% /notice %}}

 The specific configuration depends on the protocol(s) you want to use to announce service IPs.
 Jump to: